-Under data exclusivity provisions, it is prohibited to obtain, disclose and use the data of preclinical and clinical trials without holder’s consent in commercial purposes within 6 years after marketing authorization.
-Furthermore, the law prohibits any circulation of the registered medicines which passes over this restriction.
+Under data exclusivity provisions, it is prohibited to obtain, disclose and use the data of preclinical and clinical trials without the holder’s consent for commercial purposes within 6 years after marketing authorization.
+Furthermore, the law prohibits any circulation of the registered medicines passes over this restriction.
 An application for generic medicine could be filed with Minzdrav after 4 years from the date of market authorization has been issued in respect of reference medicine.

 7. Are there restrictions on the types of medicines or devices that can be granted patent and trademark protection?